cwickham/BerkeleyEarthR/README.md

 If that is too brief for you, read on.

-## Introduction

-The code provided here will help you read in the Berkeley Earth text data into R and perform some simple exploration.
-It is not designed to reproduce the Berkeley Earth averaging procedure, or to do any meaningful climate analysis.
-It's sole goal is to reduce some of the initial burden for people interested in using the Berkeley Earth dataset in R.  This comes in the form of two pieces of R code `code/data-sites.r` and `code/data-temps.r` which read the raw text files `site_detail.txt` and `data.txt` respectively.

-The complete set of station records is large.
-With a modern machine it is possible to store it entirely in memory, however performing simple subsetting and summary calculations soon become too burdensome.
-For that reason here I will use the [bigmemory](http://www.bigmemory.org/) to store the temperature records as a `big.matrix`, which reduces the memory burden substantially.
-There is some initial overhead in creating the big.matrix (about 10 minutes on my laptop) but this is worthwhile in the long run.

-This readme will guide you through the steps required to load the data into R and perform some basic actions.
-The R code in this readme is also in the file `code/temps.r`.

-Currently this has been tested on a MacBook Pro, 2.66 GHz Intel Core 2 Duo, 8GB RAM, running R version 2.13.0 64-bit.

 ## Preliminaries

-Make sure you have a recent version of R.  If it is less than 2.12 I suggest updating.
+Make sure you have a recent version of R.  If it is less than 2.13 I suggest updating.
 You can download the latest version at [http://cran.at.r-project.org/](http://cran.at.r-project.org/).

 You will also need the bigmemory, bigtabulate, ggplot2 and plyr packages.
 You can get them in R by running: